-Golem (GNT) is specifically designed to facilitate the creation of a decentralized global supercomputer, letting anyone securely buy, sell and trade excess computing power with GNT tokens.
+Golem (GNT) is specifically designed to facilitate the creation of a decentralized global supercomputer, with the goal of letting anyone securely buy, sell and trade excess computing power with GNT tokens.

 Blockchain technology has allowed for a new generation of cloud computing, and Golem aims to facilitate it.

 How does Golem work and what can it be used for?

 Golem aims to become a global decentralized supercomputer network, with people all around the world using GNT tokens to tap into it.